 The exhilarating shared experience of making music before an audience not only builds confidence into our instrumentalists and singers, but often inspires them to greater heights of musical sensitivity and accomplishment.
 In addition, the very discipline of preparing for such occasions sharpens boys’ musicianship and enhances their ability to work effectively alongside their peers.

-QE offers a breadth of extra-curricular opportunities, including 19 regularly rehearsing ensembles.
-These range from our Symphony Orchestra, three choirs and the Jazz Band to chamber ensembles such as the Saxophone Group, String Camerata and our Junior and Senior Indian Music Ensembles.
+QE offers a breadth of extra-curricular opportunities, including more than 20 regularly rehearsing ensembles.
+These range from our Symphony Orchestra, three choirs and the Jazz Band to chamber ensembles such as the Saxophone Ensemble, String Quartet and our Indian Music Ensembles.

-There are frequent performance opportunities for QE ensembles away from the School, including concerts both in England and abroad.
-In addition, many boys take an active part in music outside School, either with Barnet Education Arts Trust, or by attending the junior branches of some of the London colleges, including the Royal Academy of Music and the Royal College of Music.
+There are frequent performance opportunities for QE ensembles away from the School within the community and through participation in competitions such as the Pro Corda Chamber Music Festival in which the School has attained National success in recent years.
+In addition, many boys take an active part in music outside School by attending the junior branches of some of the London colleges, including the Royal Academy of Music and the Royal College of Music.